-A carefully curated collection of interesting facts about Rome plus tips on where to learn about them in the city.
+A carefully curated collection of interesting facts about Rome, to learn about the city from home or while visiting!
 Fun facts about Rome for kids and curious adults alike!

 One of the things I love the most about Rome is how generous of stories, facts and learning opportunities the city is.

 With a history spanning almost 3000 years, almost every corner of the city holds a story to tell.